-- 4 significant government funds.
-However, government entities - 5 often do not have the resources or organizational culture to - 6 develop innovative solutions.
-To address this shortfall, - 7 communities and government entities have increasingly - 8 collaborated to present events, typically lasting as short as a - 9 weekend to as long as a month, where software developers compete - 10 for prizes by creating proofs of concept to address a specified - 11 challenge.
-These events, known as hackathons, often lead to the - 12 discovery of new ways to leverage existing government platforms - 13 into expanded services for the public. - In 2016, Governor David Ige and the office of enterprise - 15 technology services held the inaugural Hawaii annual code - 16 challenge (HACC) to engage the local technology community to - 17 help modernize state government.
+1 SECTION 1.
+The confluence of the Internet, the world wide 2 web, mobile device development, and other technological advances 3 have helped governments to enhance services without expending 4 significant government funds.
+However, government entities 5 often do not have the resources or organizational culture to 6 develop innovative solutions.
+To address this shortfall, 7 communities and government entities have increasingly 8 collaborated to present events, typically lasting as short as a weekend to as long as a month, where software developers compete 9 10 for prizes by creating proofs of concept to address a specified 11 challenge.
+These events, known as hackathons, often lead to the discovery of new ways to leverage existing government platforms 12 13 into expanded services for the public.

+In 2016, Governor David Ige and the office of enterprise technology services held the inaugural Hawaii annual code challenge (HACC) to engage the local technology community to help modernize state government.
 The challenge gathered local